 After a long winter in Licata it was time to leave.
-The bottom was scrubbed (Hoppetossa’s of course), the course planned and the mindset was to go.
-On the 30th of April we left early in the morning with a good forecast, even though the summer has not started yet, in the direction of Malta.
+The bottom was scrubbed (Hoppetossa’s of course), the course planned and the mindset was to go!
+On the 30th of April we left early in the morning with a good forecast, even though the summer had not started yet, in the direction of Malta.
 After 3 hours of motoring we set full sail, activated the wind vane and were sailing.
 The wind was coming from a perfect direction and the vane was performing well.
-On our way we saw the first bunch of dolphins swimming around the boat, that was a good omen!
+On our way we saw the first bunch of dolphins swimming around the boat which we took as a good omen!

-The next day, it was the 3rd of May, we sailed to Valletta.
+The next day, the 3rd of May, we sailed to Valletta.
 We sailed against the wind so we had to use our Iron sail.
 Luckily it was not that far and soon we arrived in Valletta.
 Because the predictions promised a lot of wind the coming days we found a place in the Marina next to our neighbours from Licata, Frank and Eva!

 We even found a “Svensk Kebabpizza”! and I have to confess that we have visited a shop called “Little Sweden” because I(Jill) really, really wanted Knäckebröd😋There’s something for everybody here and even if it is a very small island compared to Sicily, there´s so much to see.

 Valletta is the capital city, named after Jean de Vallette, the Grand Master of the Order of Saint John (The Knights of Malta) in the year 1566.

 And what a city it is, filled with baroque palaces, bastions and fortifications, Gothic cathedrals, Mosques and churches side by side !